jimwelagu/jimwelagu.github.io/aboutme.md

 subtitle: Aspiring Full stack developer
 ---

 My name is Jimwel, and I am an aspiring full stack developer.
-Well, you know what what they say...
+Well, you know what they say...
 >Jack of all trades, master of none,
 >though oftentimes better than master of one.